 SUNY Oneonta consistently gains recognition for delivering excellence and value.
-The college sits at No.13 on the 2018 U.S. News and World Report list of the best public institutions in the region and is ranked #153 in the Northeast on the Forbes magazine 2017 list of "America's Top Colleges."
-The college received INSIGHT magazine's Higher Education Excellence in Diversity Award in 2017 and 2014, accepted an invitation to join the Colleges of Distinction in 2015, and has been included in the Princeton Review's "Guide to Green Colleges" every year since the guide's inception in 2010.
+The college sits at No.9 on the 2020 U.S. News and World Report list of the best public institutions in the region and is ranked No. 170 in the Northeast on the Forbes magazine 2019 list of "America's Top Colleges."

-Beyond campus, Oneonta is known for its safe, friendly, small-town atmosphere, beautiful setting and genuine sense of community.
-In 2015, Oneonta was included in a list of America’s “Best Small Town Colleges” and ranked No. 14 on the Matador Network’s 2015 list of the “20 Coolest Towns in the U.S.”
+Beyond campus, Oneonta is known for its safe, friendly, small-town atmosphere, beautiful setting and its genuine sense of community.
+SUNY Oneonta is included in a list of America’s “Best Small Town Colleges” and ranked No. 14 on the Matador Network’s 2015 list of the “20 Coolest Towns in the U.S.”

 Here's a sampling of what college guides have to say about Oneonta:

 Talented, accomplished professors

 “Passionate students will find numerous chances to indulge their ambition and can major in virtually any traditional field, as well as unique subjects like Africana and Latino Studies, Human Ecology, Meteorology, and Gerontology.
 Despite being a public institution, graduate assistants don’t teach any classes, which means students get to spend more time with the talented, accomplished professors who will inspire them toward greater learning.
 You can also join student organizations spanning from Accounting to the Zombie Defense Corps!”

 "Oneonta manages to have an identity beyond just being a college town.
 The town puts a big emphasis on sustainability -- both environmental and economic -- and is in an absolutely beautiful setting in the Catskill Mountains.
 Amazing food, a progressive, sustainably minded populace, a yearly hot air balloon festival, and nearby access to some of the best ski mountains in the Catskills.
 Nuff said."